How to start a successful computer repair business

 If you travel to client sites, your personal auto policy likely won't cover an accident if you’re on company business.
 Most personal vehicle policies exclude business-related driving.
-You will likely need to purchase a commercial auto insurance policy to make sure you're covered.
+Vehicles owned by a business must be covered by commercial auto insurance.

-Computer repair specialists who take on jobs with banks or other financial institutions may be asked by their client to purchase a fidelity bond.
-Also known as an employee dishonesty bond, it functions as a voucher that you or your employees won’t use your behind-the-scenes access to steal.
+Computer repair specialists who take on jobs with banks or other financial institutions may be asked by their clients to purchase a fidelity bond.
+Also known as an employee dishonesty bond, it functions as a voucher to ensure that you or your employees won’t use your behind-the-scenes access to steal money.
 If a theft does occur, the bond can repay the stolen funds.